chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 	subsection mesh adaptation
 	  set variable = velocity
 	  set type = kelly
-	  set fraction coarsening  = 0.1
 	  set fraction refinement  = 0.2
 	end

 For higher Reynolds number with adjoint time stepping, ``frequency = 5`` can be added to the above parameters in order to obtain a reasonable number of elements throughout the simulation.
 In this particular case, the mesh would be refined at every fifth time iteration.

-Here is an example of mesh adaptation using the Kelly error estimator for :math:`Re = 100` :
+Here is an example of mesh adaptation using the Kelly error estimator for :math:`Re = 100`:

-Initial coarse mesh :
+Initial coarse mesh:

 .. image:: image/0th_mesh.png

-After four refinement steps :
+After four refinement steps:

 .. image:: image/4th_mesh.png

-After eight refinement steps :
+After eight refinement steps:

 .. image:: image/8th_mesh.png

 FEM
 ~~~

-In first approximation, the interpolation order has been set to one for both velocity and pressure.
+In this example, the interpolation order has been set to one for both velocity and pressure.

 .. code-block:: text